Hakimbek/my-git-notes/Staging_Commits/Head/README.md

 ![log](image/log.png)

+As we can see in the above output, the commit id for most recent commit and Head is the same.
+So, it is clear that the last commit has the Head.

+We can also check the status of the Head by the commit id.
+Copy the commit id from the above output and paste it with the git show command.
+Its result is same as git show head command if the commit id is last commit's id.
+See the below output:

 ## Git Detached Head
 GitHub keeps track of all commits or snapshots over time.
 If you check the 'git log' in your terminal, you can show all the previous commits up to the first commit.
 Detached HEAD mode allows you to discover an older state of a repository.
 It is a natural state in Git.